yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/troubleshoot/universe-issues.md

 type: docs
 ---

-YugabyteDB Anywhere allows you to monitor and troubleshoot issues that arise from universes.
+YugabyteDB Anywhere (YBA) allows you to monitor and troubleshoot issues that arise from universes.

 ## Use metrics